suomipelit/kops/README.md

 **Requirements:**

 - CMake
-- C++ compiler: At least gcc, clang and Visual Studio are supported
+- C compiler: At least gcc, clang and Visual Studio are supported
 - Libraries: SDL2, SDL2_mixer, zlib
   - On macOS, you can install these with Homebrew. `brew install sdl2 sdl2_mixer zlib`